 James Coleman, the voice of Bonhom, releases a solo project by the name Ghost of Jericho.
-The ‘Ein Ani’ EP which in Hebrew means, There is no I, was produced, ironically, in full by the I that is Coleman, but the content and themes find the artists on a spiritual path to enlightenment where the names meaning guides the music and message.
-The album came out of experiencing a divorce, which Coleman says was by far the most single sorrowful moment of his life.
-So, despite the tail of losing love, he decided to journal his feelings and thoughts through producing his own album, in essence creating the record, was his therapy and saw him through to the other side.
-Coleman says, “It was the single most healing aspect in my life, would have bottled up all the mixed emotion and withered away.”
+The ‘Ein Ani’ EP which in Hebrew means, There is no I. Ironically, it was produced in full by the ‘I’ that is Coleman, but the content and themes place the artists on a spiritual path to enlightenment where the EP name’s meaning guides the music and message.
+The album came out of Coleman’s experience of divorce, which he says was by far the most single sorrowful moment of his life.
+Despite the tale of losing love, he decided to journal his feelings and thoughts through producing his own album; in essence, creating the record was his therapy and guided him through to the other side.
+Coleman says, “it was the single-most healing aspect in my life, would have bottled up all the mixed emotion and withered away.”

 Stream Ghost of Jericho’s first single, “Babylon”.